dendibakh/perf-book/chapters/18-Appendix/Appendix-C.md

 ## Workflow {.unnumbered .unlisted}

 Similar to sampling techniques, PT does not require any modifications to the source code.
 All you need to collect traces is just to run the program under the tool that supports PT.
-Once PT is enabled and the benchmark launches, the analysis tool starts writing tracing PT packets to DRAM.
+Once PT is enabled and the benchmark launches, the analysis tool starts writing PT packets to DRAM.

 Similar to LBR (Last Branch Records), Intel PT works by recording branches.
 At runtime, whenever a CPU encounters any branch instruction, PT will record the outcome of this branch.
 For a simple conditional jump instruction, a CPU will record whether it was taken (`T`) or not taken (`NT`) using just 1 bit.
 For an indirect call, PT will record the destination address.
 Note that unconditional branches are ignored since we statically know their targets.